iqqu/localgal/README.md

   * Not decided on implementation yet
 * Faster SQL queries (tip: <https://sqlite.org/cli.html#index_recommendations_sqlite_expert_>)
 * Use cancelable PRAGMA optimize (or is this automatically handled by the sqlite driver?)
+* More sorting options
+  * I think I've pushed sorting as far as it can go without materializing tables
 * Read-write functionality:
   * Ignored files
   * Local user-defined tags